Universal Time Frame

 Aviators do not travel upon the Earth, so the speed and direction of the ground below them is of vital importance.

-When the Speed chart is applied to the Ground Path of the Meridian it shows that where and when the Earth changes direction daily, on the Tropic of Cancer at midnight/midwinter and on the Tropic of Capricorn at midday/midsummer (also marked on the Calendar Clock), the speed of the rotation is at 767.27mph.
-Here the change in direction is so fast it causes a magnetic compass to swing abruptly, confusing navigators, and redirecting wind and water pressure, abruptly changing weather conditions, making it impossible for pilots to keep control of ships and low flying aircraft.
+When the Speed chart is applied to the Ground Path of the Meridian it shows that where and when the Earth changes direction daily, on the Tropic of Cancer at midnight/midwinter and on the Tropic of Capricorn at midday/midsummer, the speed of the rotation is at 767.27mph.
+Here the change in direction is so fast it causes a magnetic compass to re-align with a jerk, (referred to as a geo-magnetic jerk), confusing navigators, and redirecting wind and water pressure, abruptly changing weather conditions, making it impossible for pilots to keep control of ships and low flying aircraft.

 Being that these changes are cyclical they can now be avoided.
 Hitherto aviators could not avoid the sudden invisible turbulence directly in their flight path.
 The Nevada Triangle is an example of the effects known to occur over land where wind turbulence is generated to a greater degree by mountainous terrain at this point in time.